How sellers can avoid transaction problems

 After the listing ends

-Post with a tracking number and insurance.
-This can help resolve disputes in cases where a buyer claims to have never received an item or received a broken item.
+Send items with a tracking or Delivery Confirmation number when available.
+Providing tracking information can help resolve transaction issues in which a buyer claims to have never received an item.

 Maintain records of postal receipts as proof that the item was sent.